Raphaeldavid203/Quantatria/README.md

 Here you will find a list of projects that demonstrate our approach to research and development in financial strategies.
 Each project is designed to explore different aspects of quantitative finance and discretionary analysis.

-**[Quantatria Research Capital](https://github.com/Raphaeldavid203/Quantatria)** - My initiative in applying quantitative research to develop advanced financial models.
+**[Predicting Cocoa Prices Using Linear Regression](https://github.com/Raphaeldavid203/Quantatria/blob/main/Predicting_Cocoa_Prices_Using_Linear_Regression.ipynb)** - My initiative in applying quantitative research to develop advanced financial models.

 ## Investment Strategies